 Before we dive in, to make things easier on you during QA, we highly recommend that you set a user_id via user attributes.
 Why?
-If you have an issue, you can literally look up that user_id in the user insights section of the platform and see what’s going on with that specific user.
+If you have an issue, you can easily look up that user_id in the User Insights section of the platform and see what’s going on with that specific user.

 For a team’s first experiment

 While we do not suggest pushing an experiment live to QA, you may want to do so anyway.
 We understand some teams may make this decision.
 The QA guide below will give best practices for QA’ing in draft mode and will make suggestions on how to QA with an experiment that is live where necessary.
 If you choose the route of running QA on live experiments, please do reach out directly for custom guidance for your specific needs.

 Our expectation for visual editor tests is that you will be running QA to verify that:

 - distribution/segmentation works the way you expect it to